GoogleChrome/developer.chrome.com/site/en/blog/renderingng-architecture/index.md

 such as vendor-specific GPU drivers, that may be slow in hard-to-predict ways.

 ## Component structure
+Within each render process main or compositor thread, there are logical software components that interact with each other in structured ways.
 ### Render process main thread components

 {% Img